modestmark/blog-server-stack/README.md

 MAINTAINER:  Mark Gagnon

 This is the stack run on the blog's VPS.
 It uses nginx, gunicorn, and postgresql.
-Each service is run in its own Docker container.

 The VPS setup is tailored for a Debian environment.

+#TODO:
+-Run each service as a microservice in Docker containers.
+-Plenty of other stuff I can't think of at the moment

 PS:  I rule.